michaelorella/lignin-kmc/README.md

 >>> import ligninkmc as kmc
 ```

 Congratulations!
 LIGNIN-KMC is now installed!
-With this basic installation, you will have access to the functions `run`, `generateMol`, `moltosvg`, and `analyze` and the classes `Monomer` and `Event`.
+With this basic installation, you will have access to the functions `run_kmc`, `generateMol`, `moltosvg`, and `analyze` and the classes `Monomer` and `Event`.

 ## Examples
 For these examples, I will assume that the rates have already been obtained and have been input as a 3-dimensional dictionary (bond type, monomer types, oligomer sizes) to transition state energies (relative to the reactant energies) measured in Joules.
 For more complete examples including the definition of the energies, see the files `~/Lignin Polymerization Notebook.ipynb` and `~/Example.ipynb`.

 The first step of these simulations is to initialize monomers and events that will start the simulation.
 For this simple example, we will make all S-type lignin with 5 monomers.
 There will be no possibility of adding monomers to the simulation as time goes on.
 Finally, the only events at the start are oxidations of the monolignol.
-This information is then compiled by the `run` function in the module that executes the Gillespie algorithm on the *in silico* lignin state.
+This information is then compiled by the `run_kmc` function in the module that executes the Gillespie algorithm on the *in silico* lignin state.
 The output from the simulation is a single dictionary data structure that contains a list of the monomer objects in their state at the end of the simulation, the adjacency matrix that describes connectivity between the monomers, and the times at which events were executed.
 ```
 >>> mons = [ kmc.Monomer ( 1 , i ) for i in range(5) ]
 >>> startEvs = [ kmc.Event ( 'ox' , [i] , rates['ox'][1]['monomer'] ) for i in range(5) ]
 >>> state = { i : { 'mons' : mons[i] , 'affected' : {startEvents[i]} } for i in range(5) }
 >>> events = { startEvents[i] for i in range(5) }
 >>> events.add( kmc.Event( 'grow' , [ ] , rate = 0 , bond = 1 ) )
->>> res = kmc.run( tFinal = 1e9 , rates = rates, initialState = state, initialEvents = events)
+>>> res = kmc.run_kmc( tFinal = 1e9 , rates = rates, initialState = state, initialEvents = events)

 {'monomers': _____ , 'adjacency_matrix': _______ , 'time': ______ }
 ```